Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Introduction

-One approach to find TDI data combinations is geometric TDI, first introduced in \cite{Vallisneri:2005}.
+One approach to find such TDI data combinations cancelling laser noise considering realistic orbits is \textit{geometric} TDI, first introduced in \cite{Vallisneri:2005}.
 This approach was recently revisited in \cite{Muratore_2020}, where new combinations of signals which fulfil the frequency noise suppression requirements were found.
 In particular, \cite{Muratore_2020} reports 174 combinations of 16-links and 12 of 12-links while in \cite{Vallisneri:2005}, only 48 of 16-links and none of 12-links were advertised\footnote{We call a 'link' the one-way Doppler measurement between two of the LISA spacecraft.
 Note that \cite{Vallisneri:2005} also includes solutions of up to 24 links, which were not investigated in \cite{Muratore_2020}.}.
 These combinations could be reduced to a subset of 35 of 16-links and 3 of 12-links, if one considers as equal combinations that differ by any permutation of the satellites. \\ Moreover, additional combinations of 14-links that were missing in the previous catalogue are reported in \cite{muratore2021time}, where it is illustrated that the total number of combinations could be reduce to a subset of 28 of 16-links, 3 of 14-links and 3 of 12-links, if one considers as equal combinations that differ only by any permutations of satellites or a time reversal symmetry.
 Including these symmetries, the set grows to a total of 210 distinct combinations up to 16 links.\\

-On the other hand, the space of possible TDI solutions can also be described and constructed algebraically, at least under certain assumptions \cite{Tinto2020}.
-It turns out that the entire space of 1st generation TDI (three unequal and constant interferometer arms) can be generated out of 4 combinations \cite{PhysRevD.65.102002}, while for 1.5th generation TDI variables, 6 fundamental variables are needed \cite{RajeshNayak:2004jzp}.
-Conversely, the general algebraic problem of second generation TDI (meaning linearly evolving arms) is up to date still unsolved \cite{Tinto2020}.\\
+On the other hand, the space of possible TDI solutions can also be described and constructed \textit{algebraically}, at least under certain assumptions.
+It turns out that the entire space of 1st generation TDI (three different but constant constellation arms) can be generated out of 4 combinations \cite{PhysRevD.65.102002}, while for 1.5th generation TDI variables, 6 fundamental variables are needed \cite{RajeshNayak:2004jzp,Nayak_2005}.
+Conversely, the general algebraic problem of second generation TDI is up to date still unsolved \cite{Tinto2020}.\\